carlmcdade/timetracker-d6-port-/Readme.txt

 Create groups:

 Projects can be given a group designation for bookeeping purposes.
-Setting a group name and a a prefix to be used when creating projects(terms).
+Setting a group name and a prefix to be used when creating projects(terms).

 Create projects:

 Projects are terms in the choosen vocabulary.
 Because terms(Projects) have no fields information on them is stored separately in in the timetracker_projects database table.

 User entries:

 Project status:

 Four project states are set on installation.
 Status has no UI in this version so any changes must be made in the database.

 Development notes:

 Timetracker is based on the Movico (MVC OOP) architecture.
 This allows for easy debugging and modifications.

 Time tracker is sponsered by Tactical Technology Collective (http://tacticaltech.org) and